duolinwang/MusiteDeep/README.md

 # MusiteDeep: a Deep-learning Framework for General and Kinase-specific Phosphorylation Site Prediction

 MusiteDeep provides a deep-learning method for general and kinase-specific phosphorylation site prediction.
 It is implemented by deep learning library Keras and Theano backend.
+To use Keras2.0 and Tensorflow backend, refer to https://github.com/duolinwang/MusiteDeep/tree/master/MusiteDeep_Keras2.0 for instructions.
 At present, MusiteDeep only provides prediction of human phosphorylation sites; however, it also provides customized model training that enables users to train other PTM prediction models by using their own training data sets based on either CPU or GPU.
 # Installation

   - Download MusiteDeep by